 With a few exceptions we’ll tell you about, the fish in Lake Tahoe simply don’t come close enough to shore to get a good cast at them, at least throughout most of the year.

-Success also relies on understanding the habits of the fish you’re going after, and targeting your presentation accordingly.
+Tahoe fishing success also relies on understanding the habits of the fish you’re going after, and targeting your presentation accordingly.
+So let’s get to it!

 Lake Trout (Mackinaw)